Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 when the visual cortex is most actively undergoing myelination.
 Lastly, propionate synthesis/degradation was significantly associated with VEP latencies at every visit over the 18-month window
-(N1 at visits 1 and 2, and both P1 and N2 at visit 3).
+(N1 at visits 1 and 2, and both P1 and N2 at visit-3).
 These SCFA metabolizing genes showed almost double the concurrent associations with VEP latencies than amplitudes
 (11 associations with latencies, 6 associations with amplitudes).